mijnadres/elm_export/README.md

 ### Flavor of Elm
 [`Json.Encode`][elm-encode] and [`Json.Decode`][elm-decode] are core Elm
-packages responsible for convert Elm values into and from JSON.
+packages responsible for converting Elm values into and from JSON.
 Anyone who creates decoders quickly discovers [NoRedInk/elm-decode-pipeline][elm-decode-pipeline].
 It is this flavor of decoding that we will targeting with this project.